Disinvestment from Israel: 2009

 Michael Neumann, a philosophy professor at Trent University in Peterborough, Ontario expressed support for the boycott.
 Neumann stated that "If people believe these are extreme circumstances and it will do some good, then I think it's reasonable and perhaps justified."
-He argued that a boycott is not anti-semitic, stating that "It targets Israeli, not Jewish, professors."
+He argued that a boycott is not antisemitic, stating that "It targets Israeli, not Jewish, professors."
 He further stated that "People may always have bad motives underlying good motives.
 And it's not absolutely impossible that some of these people have anti-Semitic feelings deep down, but do I think that plays a large part?
 No, I certainly do not."

 Costanza Musu, an associate professor at the University of Ottawa, called the boycott "wrong and maladroit in every possible way" and stated that "It is a very sad moment when someone in academia starts considering the boycott of colleagues as a valid an honourable instrument of political struggle."

 The resolution will be put to vote at the committee's annual conference in February.
 If it passes, it will be on the agenda at CUPE Ontario's conference in May.
 However, some observers have questioned what practical effect the resolution could have since CUPE's 200,000 workers province-wide include some campus staff but almost no full-time faculty.

 On 14 January 2009, the University of Ottawa Centre for International Policy Studies, directed by Professor Roland Paris, published the following 'Statement on Freedom of Speech':

 Freedom of speech is a core value of Canadian society, especially within its universities where the expression and debate of different positions is crucial to learning.
 As an academic centre that promotes research and dialogue on international policy, CIPS opposes the Canadian Union of Public Employees' contemplated ban on Israeli academics from speaking, teaching or research work at Ontario universities.
 CIPS will not participate in such a boycott or any other attempt to silence academics, including those expressing controversial or unpopular opinions.
 CIPS will continue to invite academics of any nationality to participate in scholarly activities and public speaking events in Ottawa.